 Our platform, products and solutions address the needs of customers and end users around the world, and we see continued international expansion as a significant opportunity.
-For the years ended December 31, 2019 and 2020, we generated approximately 44% and 43% of our revenue, respectively, from customers outside the United States and, for the three months ended March 31, 2020 and 2021, we generated approximately 45% and 41% of our revenue, respectively, from customers outside the United States.
+For the years ended

+December 31, 2019 and 2020, we generated approximately 44% and 43% of our revenue, respectively, from customers outside the United States.
 Our customers, end users, employees and partners are located in a number of different jurisdictions worldwide, and we expect our operations will become increasingly global as our business continues to grow.
 Our current international operations involve, and future initiatives will also involve, a variety of risks, including:

-• unexpected changes in practices, tariffs, export quotas, custom duties, trade disputes, tax laws and treaties, particularly due to economic tensions and trade negotiations or other trade restrictions;

-- different labor regulations, especially in the European Union, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations; - exposure to many evolving stringent and potentially inconsistent laws and regulations relating to privacy, data protection, and information security, particularly in the European Union; - changes in a specific country's or region's political or economic conditions; - risks resulting from the ongoing COVID-19 pandemic, or any other pandemic, epidemic or outbreak of infectious disease, including uncertainty regarding what measures the U.S. or foreign governments will take in response; - risks resulting from changes in currency exchange rates; - challenges inherent to efficiently managing an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits and compliance programs; - difficulties in maintaining our corporate culture with a dispersed workforce; - risks relating to the implementation of exchange controls, including restrictions promulgated by the United States Department of the Treasury's Office of Foreign Assets Control ("OFAC"), and other similar trade protection regulations and measures in the United States or in other jurisdictions; - reduced ability to timely collect amounts owed to us by our customers in countries where our recourse may be more limited; - slower than anticipated availability and adoption of cloud infrastructures by international businesses, which would increase our onpremise deployments; - limitations on our ability to reinvest earnings from operations derived from one country to fund the capital needs of our operations in other countries: - potential changes in laws, regulations, and costs affecting our U.K. operations and personnel due to Brexit; - limited or unfavorable-including greater difficulty in enforcing-intellectual property protection; and - exposure to liabilities under anti-corruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act of 1977, as amended, and similar applicable laws and regulations in other jurisdictions.
+- unexpected changes in practices, tariffs, export quotas, custom duties, trade disputes, tax laws and treaties, particularly due to economic tensions and trade negotiations or other trade restrictions; - different labor regulations, especially in the European Union, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations; - exposure to many evolving stringent and potentially inconsistent laws and regulations relating to privacy, data protection, and information security, particularly in the European Union; - changes in a specific country's or region's political or economic conditions; - risks resulting from the ongoing COVID-19 pandemic, or any other pandemic, epidemic or outbreak of infectious disease, including uncertainty regarding what measures the U.S. or foreign governments will take in response; - · risks resulting from changes in currency exchange rates; - challenges inherent to efficiently managing an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits and compliance programs; - difficulties in maintaining our corporate culture with a dispersed workforce; - risks relating to the implementation of exchange controls, including restrictions promulgated by the United States Department of the Treasury's Office of Foreign Assets Control ("OFAC"), and other similar trade protection regulations and measures in the United States or in other jurisdictions; - reduced ability to timely collect amounts owed to us by our customers in countries where our recourse may be more limited; - slower than anticipated availability and adoption of cloud infrastructures by international businesses, which would increase our onpremise deployments; - limitations on our ability to reinvest earnings from operations derived from one country to fund the capital needs of our operations in other countries: - potential changes in laws, regulations, and costs affecting our U.K. operations and personnel due to Brexit; - limited or unfavorable-including greater difficulty in enforcing-intellectual property protection; and - exposure to liabilities under anti-corruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act of 1977, as amended, and similar applicable laws and regulations in other jurisdictions.